RICKand-MORTY/WeatherRemover/README.md

 ## Test

-Code files with filenames starting with `test` are used to evaluate various datasets.
+Code files with filenames starting with `test` are used to evaluate various datasets in `test`diretory.
 Modify the value of `val_data_dir` to the path of the test set, and then run the following command to perform the evaluation.

 ```
 python test_outdoor_rain.py -save_place ./outdoor_rain -val_batch_size 1 -checkpoint path